SensorsINI/ControlGym/README.md

 Main features:
 * Conforms to OpenAI Gym API
-* Re-Implements batched versions of OpenAI Gym environments
+* Implements batched versions of OpenAI Gym environments
 * Can implement new controllers and test them